pcanthony/tidydataproject/CodeBook.md

 5. Steps 1-4 were repeated with data from the 'training' data set.
 To do this, the files named "X_train.txt", "subject_train.txt", and "Y_train.txt" were used in place of the files with "test" in the name.
 6. The data frames for 'test' and 'training' data were combined by stacking one on top of the other.
 7. The combined data frame was sorted first by subject and then by activity number.
-8. The sorted combined data frame was saved as "mytidydataset.txt".
+8. The sorted combined data frame was saved as "mytidyset.txt".
 9. A new data frame was constructed by averaging data in the combined data frame for each subject-activity pair.
-10. The new data frame was saved as "mytidydataset_avg.txt".
+10. The new data frame was saved as "mytidyset_avg.txt".

 ##Variables identifying measurement context